 Avoid Academic Misconduct

 The consequences of scientific misconduct can be huge.
 However, plenty of forms of academic misconduct are observed every year in scientific papers—ghostwriting, plagiarism, manipulation of data.
+Plagiarism can be avoided by using plagiarism checker tools.
 Two forms of academic misconduct are especially problematic: fabrication and falsification.
 Fabrication refers to the falsification of data in papers or to the manipulation of research material and processes, while falsification refers to the fact of making up results.
-As long as these kind of procedures are not penalized, as they deserve, it would be difficult to prevent the publication of erroneous research papers.
+As long as these kinds of procedures are not penalized, as they deserve, it would be difficult to prevent the publication of erroneous research papers.

 Improve Peer Review